catscodingcoffee/Data-Structures-CSA/Lab1/README.md

 * removeFirst() — removes and returns first song
 * playAll() — prints each song in order
 * size() — returns number of songs

+## Part D - Remove by Title
+Implement ```removeSong(String title)``` that searches the list and removes the first song with a matching title.

+What edge cases do you need to handle?